Yuri-M-Dias/commonplace/README.md

 - **"Sometimes the questions are complicated and the answers are simple."**, Dr. Seuss
 - **"The saddest aspect of life right now is that science gathers knowledge faster than society gathers wisdom."**, Isaac Asimov
 - **"...Scientists are too concerned with whether they can, they don’t stop to ask if they should."**, Jeff Goldblum in Jurassic Park
+- **"And similarly, inequality hides behind numbers.
+The numbers somehow allow so many of us to forget that there are people trying to live behind them.
+When I say one out of five American children lives in poverty, that probably means nothing to you.
+If I presented you with five children and pointed to the one who is poor, you might shrug.
+If I told you his name and asked him to tell you about his favorite teacher, maybe you’d listen.
+If he tells you he struggles to fall asleep at night because he’s so hungry, I hope you’d start feeling uncomfortable.
+If I show you the cockroaches that crawl off the walls into his bed at night, I’m making one out of five very fucking real for you."**, [Holly Wood](https://medium.com/@girlziplocked) on Talia Jane's letter

 ##Português